Frequently

 What is MORFO?

-MORFO is a Franco-Brazilian company.
-It was founded in May 2021 by two brothers, Hugo and Pascal Asselin, who grew up in French Guiana, close to the Amazon rainforest.
+MORFO is a Franco-Brazilian company founded in May 2021 by brothers Hugo and Pascal Asselin (CEO), who grew up in French Guiana near the Amazon rainforest.

 MORFO has offices and laboratories in Rio de Janeiro, Brazil and Montpellier, France.